8 min read

-On the immediate horizon are inflation concerns, or more specifically, fear over how raised interest rates will affect a debt-heavy business economy.
+On the immediate horizon are inflation concerns, specifically, fear over how raised interest rates will affect a debt-heavy business economy.

 Private equity and sustainable investing

 Not to go unmentioned is private equity’s increased alignment with sustainable investing trends as investors, targets, and the general public alike hold increasing concern for how investments make societal and environmental impacts.
-Private equity funds investing exclusively in renewable energy assets raised a record $52 billion, and AUM in the climate finance sector, which tripled over the last decade, is expected to double by 2025.
+For example, private equity funds investing exclusively in renewable energy assets raised a record $52 billion.
+As a result, AUM in the climate finance sector, which tripled over the last decade, is expected to double by 2025.

 Barriers to entry into the ESG investing scene for private equity investors, including data and reporting, are both resolving as industry standards evolve and firms invest in the technology and data required to report effectively on ESG activity.

 Increased sustainable investing activity from PE firms is likely to have a continued positive growth impact as every kind of investor from HNWIs to large financial institutions looks for sustainable standards in both portfolios and practice.